Choosing a VAR Model#

 Recipe 1: Standard 3-variable monetary policy VAR

 GDP growth, CPI inflation, federal funds rate.
-Quarterly data.
+Quarterly data, the classic workhorse specification from Christiano, Eichenbaum & Evans (1999).

 library timeseries;